jjbutler52/ProjectGreenPants/README.md

 It's free to run your own bot for your games.
 Only one person needs to setup the bot and everyone else just needs a telegram account and a private telegram chat with the bot and all members.

 ## Bot Usage
-type "/h" to get a list of available commands
+Type "/h" in a telegram chat group where the bot is present to get a list of available commands.

 example: